 About

-Payton loves baseball and the Red Sox; he’s been to Fenway Park every year since he was 4.
+Six years I’m a mom to two teens who keep me busy, drive me crazy, and make me laugh.
+Payton loves baseball and the Red Sox; he’s been to Fenway Park every year since he was 4 years old.
 He’s equally in love with video games and thinks it’s seriously unfair that he can’t play them 24-7.
-Macy is a wacky girl who loves animals and has a heart as big as Texas.
-If she had her way, we’d run a zoo out of our home, but for now have 2 dogs, Harry & Pedey;
+Macy loves the usual teenage things and has a heart as big as Texas.
+Also sharing our home are a dog named Pedey and a pig named Piper.
+Yes, you read that right: a pet pig.

 Let me be the first to congratulate you on your new venture.
 I know I am not alone in saying yours is a voice worth hearing.
 Keep the opinions and commentary coming, undiluted and uncompromised.